ethereum/EIPs/EIPS/eip-draft-graph_interface.md

 ## Simple Summary
 <!-- }
 "If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP. { -->
-Provide and standarised set of interfaces for graphs structures.
+Provide and standardised set of interfaces for graphs structures.

 ## Abstract
 <!--}